tewarid/vagrant-virtualbox-alpine/README.md

 ## Instructions

-Install VirtualBox and Vagrant for your platform.
+Install Parallels, Vagrant, and [Vagrant Parallels Provider](https://github.com/Parallels/vagrant-parallels) for macOS.

 Clone this repo and run